Equality Act 2010

 The Strategy is a dynamic document and is developed and reviewed in partnership with community and staff groups.
 It is the aim that each objective will have an operational plan linked to it.
 This enables further analysis on progress and areas for action and development.

-The public sector Equality Duty, part of the Equality Act 2010, is made up of a general duty, which is the overarching requirement and the specific duties, which are intended to help performance of the general duty.
+The Public Sector Equality Duty, part of the Equality Act 2010, is made up of a general duty and specific duties.

 - Eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited under the Act.